turbonomic/tbutil/docs/K8S/HOTWARM.md

 - If possible: turn all actions off in the hot system using the UI.
     - Settings / Policies / Defaults / Global Defaults / Disable all actions = on
 - Shut the hot system down completely (prevent it from restarting).
-- Scale down the tbutil-hotwarm POD on the warm system using the command:
+- Scale down the tbutil-hotwarm pod on the warm system using the command:
     - `kubectl scale --replicas=0 deploy/tbutil-hotwarm`
 - Turn actions on in the warm instance using the UI
     - Settings / Policies / Defaults / Global Defaults / Disable all actions = off